Bstbowman/breyonbowman.github.io-/index.md

 ```
 def thank_you_message():

-    """
-    This function prints a thank you message for visiting the page.
+   ** This function prints a thank you message for visiting the page.
-    It's a simple demonstration of function definition in Python.
+    It's a simple demonstration of function definition in Python.**
-    """

     print("Thank you for visiting my page!")
 ```